hyeonjijung1/fpga-piano-audio-system/README.md

 > A one-click FPGA piano with VGA output, PS/2 keyboard input, and audio I/O. Fully written in Verilog and automated from synthesis to simulation.

 **Technologies:** Verilog · VGA · PWM (Pulse-Width Modulation) · PS/2 · Audio Codec · Tcl · Quartus · ModelSim
+> Built from scratch with industry-aligned practices in RTL modularity, clocked design, and simulation-driven validation.

 ---